freem/ultralight/readme.txt

 A: Test code that I ended up liking a lot.
 If you sit back far enough and imagine, it looks like people walking. (to me, anyways.)

+   (These days, you'd probably make such an effect using ActorMultiVertex, but back when I originally made this theme, we didn't have that.)

 Q: Hey this looks like step minor somewhat...
 A: Not a question, but I'll field it. ultralight wasn't originally meant to be like that.
 In fact, the original design wasn't ever completed, so I decided